 That may or may not be a good policy, but it is not what I mean here.
-In this article, we are highlighting places where a customer must change paths, often with significant expense, if they don’t succumb to the bullying.
+In this article, we are highlighting times where a customer must change paths, often with significant expense, if they don’t succumb to the bullying.

-We’re talking about company policies that “control or force compliance”.
+This article is about company policies that “control or force compliance”.
 Where the company has policies to bully customers.

 The Bully EULA

 Most of us are familiar with EULA’s (End User License Agreements).
 We have to agree with them before using almost all software and apps.
 The concept of EULA’s by themselves are not a problem — they are to protect the relationship and the intellectual property involved.
 So, in that way they are good.

 However, the way companies choose to use a EULA can definitely make them a bully.
 Like when a company decides to make a change, then forces it on customers by bully tactics.

 Take MicroSoft for instance … For that matter, I just went through this with PayPal, MyMail, etc..
-They send out notice of the new EULA with a statement saying something like … if you don’t agree, then quit using the product.
+They send a notice about changes in their EULA with a statement saying something like … if you don’t agree, then quit using the product.

 On the surface it seems matter-of-fact, perhaps it is even worded nice so it seems polite.
 However, the implications of discontinuing use can be catastrophic!

 In truth, that simple statement is a carefully worded threat – like the bully shaking his fist at you, the customer.
 The phrase and the implications behind it are most certainly a bully tactic.

 The MicroSoft Example

 June 29, 2022: MickySoft just issued a new “Services Agreement” which states “If you do not agree, you can choose to discontinue using the products and services”.
 While it sounds simple enough, the implications are enormous!
 It’s carefully crafting a cloak of violence.

 How many thousands of hours and dollars do we have wrapped up in MickySoft products.
 To “discontinue using” means throwing away years of work (along with all the money we have paid them), simply because we can’t access our own information without using their product.